Page 1 of 1

 Cognitive (Knowledge, Understanding, Application, Analysis, Evaluation, Synthesis)

-On successful completion of this module, students will be able to: - apply epidemiological methods to the breadth of settings and situations in public health practice - apply design a qualitative, quantitative, mixed methods, or evaluation research study to address a public health issue - apply analyse quantitative and qualitative data using computer-based programming and software, as appropriate - interpret results of data analysis for public health research, policy or practice - Demonstrate an appreciation of the legal and ethical frameworks in which public health research and data analysis occur - Develop a research study proposal with associated ethics application
+On successful completion of this module, students will be able to: - apply epidemiological methods to the breadth of settings and situations in public health practice - differentiate between qualitative, quantitative and mixed methods study design to address a public health issue - analyse quantitative data using computer-based programming and software, as appropriate - interpret results of data analysis for public health research, policy or practice - Consider the legal and ethical frameworks in which public health research and data analysis occur

 Affective (Attitudes and Values)

-On successful completion of this module, students will be able to: - Justify research proposals and research methodological approach. - Demonstrate a recognition of the strengths and weakness of quantitative and qualitative research methods. - Demonstrate an appreciation of the ethical issues pertinent in public health research
+On successful completion of this module, students will be able to: - Value the strengths and weaknesses of quantitative research methods.

 Psychomotor (Physical Skills)